isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 &#9744;  <i><b>A) Immigration Clearance and Registering Proof of Vaccination</b></i>

-During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
+<p style="line-height:1.35;">During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
 Upon clearance, <b>air travellers</b> will receive an email, as provided in the SG Arrival Card (see Stage 1D), of their <b><a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">e-Pass (i.e. Visit Pass)</a> which will state the period of stay granted</b>.
-Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.
+Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.</p>

-<a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1E):
+<p style="line-height:1.35;"><a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1E):</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Aged 12 and above; </li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.5;">Aged 12 and above; </li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Do not possess a digitally-verifiable vaccination certificate, i.e. certificate with a QR code for verification; and</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.5;">Do not possess a digitally-verifiable vaccination certificate, i.e. certificate with a QR code for verification; and</li>
-			<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Possess the original vaccination document, stating the type and date(s) for which the vaccine was administered.
+			<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:10px; line-height:1.5;">Possess the original vaccination document, stating the type and date(s) for which the vaccine was administered.
 All vaccination documents must be in English, or translated to English by a translation service provider, notary public or embassy of the country of document issuance. </li>
 </ol>

-Once registered, the traveller will be able to show proof of their vaccination status using the TraceTogether Application in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings (e.g. malls, dining out)</a>.
+<p style="line-height:1.35;">Once registered, the traveller will be able to show proof of their vaccination status using the TraceTogether Application in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings (e.g. malls, dining out)</a>.
 All registrations performed during immigration clearance are valid only for 30 days.
-Travellers staying in Singapore beyond 30 days, or those who had not registered their vaccination status during immigration clearance, should visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.
+Travellers staying in Singapore beyond 30 days, or those who had not registered their vaccination status during immigration clearance, should visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.</p>

 &#9744;  <i><b>B) On-arrival COVID-19 Tests [only for arrivals before 7 Jan 2022, 2359h]</b></i>

-Follow the instructions of officers on the ground and take an on-arrival COVID-19 Polymerase Chain Reaction test.
+<p style="line-height:1.35;">Follow the instructions of officers on the ground and take an on-arrival COVID-19 Polymerase Chain Reaction test.</p>

-Travellers who did not <a href="#stage1e" >pay for the test before arrival</a> (see Stage 1E), will do so on the spot and expect additional delays in the administration of the test and departure from the checkpoint.
+<p style="line-height:1.35;">Travellers who did not <a href="#stage1e" >pay for the test before arrival</a> (see Stage 1E), will do so on the spot and expect additional delays in the administration of the test and departure from the checkpoint.</p>

 &#9744;  <i><b>C) Issuance of Stay Home Notice (SHN) </b></i>

-A 10-day Stay-Home Notice (SHN), which takes effect immediately on the day of issuance, will be sent to the email address provided by the traveller in their SGAC declaration (see Stage 1D).
+<p style="line-height:1.35;">A 10-day Stay-Home Notice (SHN), which takes effect immediately on the day of issuance, will be sent to the email address provided by the traveller in their SGAC declaration (see Stage 1D).</p>

 <div id="stage3d"></div>

 &#9744; <i><b>D) Transport to Declared SHN Accommodation</b></i>

-Travellers must commute directly to their declared Stay-Home Notice (SHN) accommodation using private transport, taxis (including street-hailed taxis) or private-hire car (GrabSHN, Go-Jek, Ryde, MVL Tada). <a href="/health/faq#transport" target="_blank">Click here for the latest transport advisory</a>.
+<p style="line-height:1.35;">Travellers must commute directly to their declared Stay-Home Notice (SHN) accommodation using private transport, taxis (including street-hailed taxis) or private-hire car (GrabSHN, Go-Jek, Ryde, MVL Tada). <a href="/health/faq#transport" target="_blank">Click here for the latest transport advisory</a>.</p>

-The use of public transport (e.g. trains, buses) is prohibited.
+<p style="line-height:1.35;">The use of public transport (e.g. trains, buses) is prohibited.</p>

 ### Stage 4: Stay-Home Notice and COVID-19 Tests

 &#9744;  <i><b>A) Serve Stay-Home Notice (SHN)</b></i>

-A 10-day Stay-Home Notice (SHN) takes effect immediately upon its issuance, and travellers <b>must</b> remain in their declared SHN accommodation for the period specified in the SHN.
-To calculate the estimated SHN end date, click <a href="/shn-calculator" target="_blank">here</a> for an SHN calculator.
+<p style="line-height:1.35;">A 10-day Stay-Home Notice (SHN) takes effect immediately upon its issuance, and travellers <b>must</b> remain in their declared SHN accommodation for the period specified in the SHN.
+To calculate the estimated SHN end date, click <a href="/shn-calculator" target="_blank">here</a> for an SHN calculator.</p>

-Failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act.
+<p style="line-height:1.35;">Failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act.
 Errant travellers will first be issued an Electronic Monitoring Device (EMD) from ICA to ensure compliance.
 For subsequent breaches, travellers can be fined, imprisoned, and/or have their residency/work permits revoked.
-During the SHN period, <a href="/health/shn#shn-compliance-checks" target="_blank">randomised in-person or phone/video compliance check(s) will be conducted</a> (see advisory below), and travellers may only leave their SHN accommodation in the following cases:
+During the SHN period, <a href="/health/shn#shn-compliance-checks" target="_blank">randomised in-person or phone/video compliance check(s) will be conducted</a> (see advisory below), and travellers may only leave their SHN accommodation in the following cases:</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-latin;">
 	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Directed by the relevant authorities to do so;</li>